May-Liu1/PUSRDoc/README.md

 - **Initial value**:`0`
 - **Fix-up expression**:`$A/$N`

-Storing messages

-This node will buffer messages internally in order to work across sequences.
+Storing messages-This node will buffer messages internally in order to work across sequences.
 The runtime setting`nodeMessageBufferMaxLength`can be used to limit how many messages nodes will buffer.